 Highlighting the key issues at hand provides them with examples of positive actions they can take in order to show appreciation if appreciation is due.

 Meetings should always be fact-based and not emotionally charged.
 Try to avoid emotional language.
 If emotions do start to overwhelm the discussion and deteriorate any progress that is being made, you must put the meeting on hold and reschedule.
 Problem-solving abilities are negatively affected if your emotions are clouding your judgment.

 If an employee has approached you confidentially, you need to reassure them of where they stand.
 If you cannot guarantee confidentiality as it’s dependent on what they disclose, advise them of the policies and the steps you need to take.
 However, where possible, protect all employees' confidentiality.

 Try to end the meeting on a positive note.
 This can be done by giving positive affirmations of what needs to be done and what benefits will come from the actions set.

 Take time to review what was discussed.
-If the situation has been resolved or is improving let the employee know - take them out for a coffee, tell them they are great!
+If the situation has been resolved or is improving let the employee know.
 Make sure that you have a follow-up check-in booked if needed to review action items.

 Whatever happens, don’t let difficult conversations impinge on your business.
-Accept that they will happen, conduct them to the best of your ability, and have faith that your actions will yield positive results.
+Conduct them to the best of your ability, and have faith that your actions will yield positive results.